Stock market today: Wall Street drifts after a strong retail sales report

 The Fed is trying to pull off a delicate balancing act where it slows the economy just enough to drive down high inflation but not so much that it causes a painful recession.

 Treasury yields in the bond market rose after the release of the report.
-The yield on the 10-year Treasury climbed to 4.85% from 4.69% late Monday.
-A fall in oil prices helped take some pressure off inflation worries.
+The yield on the 10-year Treasury climbed to 4.84% from 4.69% late Monday.

 A sharp jump since the summer in the 10-year yield has weighed on the stock market, as traders increasingly accept the Fed’s forecasts that it will likely keep rates high for a long time.
 The central bank has already pulled its main interest rate to the highest level since 2001 and is debating whether to increase it one more time.

-High rates and yields hurt prices for all kinds of stocks, and they tend to hit particularly hard on companies bid up on expectations for growth far in the future or stocks seen as expensive.
-That’s often put Big Tech stocks in the spotlight, and a 4.8% drop for Nvidia and 0.7% slip for Apple were two of the heaviest weights on the S&P 500.
+High rates and yields hurt prices for all kinds of stocks, and they tend to particularly hit companies bid up on expectations for growth far in the future and stocks seen as expensive.
+That’s often put Big Tech stocks in the spotlight, and a 5.2% drop for Nvidia and 1.2% slip for Apple were two of the heaviest weights on the S&P 500.

 Nvidia and other chipmakers were under extra pressure after the U.S. government broadened restrictions to stop China from acquiring advanced computer chips and the equipment to manufacture them.